cmalek/oe_annotator/PACKAGING.md

 1. Ensure you're in the project root directory
 2. Activate your virtual environment: `source .venv/bin/activate`
 3. Run the build script: `./build_macos.sh`
-4. The application will be created in `dist/oe_annotator.app`
+4. The application will be created in `dist/Ænglisc Toolkit.app`

 ### Creating a DMG (Optional)